Snapshot 1 — payout approval

 Public API positioning stays pre-send first.
 The technical page is there for teams that want request and response shape, record fields, and rollout boundaries without turning the main page into a developer manual.

-These are the scenarios a payout or support team usually cares about first: match, mismatch, risky destination classes, and the recovery cases that need escalation instead of guesswork.
+These are the scenarios a payout team usually cares about first: clean match, route mismatch, risky destination class, and recovery cases that need escalation instead of guesswork.

 Network, asset, and destination align, and the recipient looks like a personal wallet rather than an ambiguous service endpoint.